 - Storyboard artists

-As one of the pre-eminent animation courses in the world, our sought-after alumni have landed many exciting, high-profile roles across the industry - including positions as:
+As one of the pre-eminent animation courses in the world, our sought-after alumni have landed many exciting, high profile roles across the industry.
+These include:

 - Model makers

 - Storyboard artists.